csev/idempotent/README.md

 command.

 If it runs any SQL - that is displayed with a `log.info`.
-The very first run, it will create it table to track migrations:
+The very first run, it will create its table to track migrations:

     o.s.i.Util.ensureIdempotentTable Creating the SAKAI_IDEMPOTENT Table
     o.s.i.Util.runUpdateSql IDEMPOTENT-001(0): CREATE TABLE SAKAI_IDEMPOTENT ( MIGRATION_ID INT